gilmerperez/portfolio-generator/README.md

 # Portfolio Generator

+## Description

 The Portfolio Generator is a command-line tool designed to help users create a personalized HTML portfolio page based on their input.
 The app prompts the user for essential details like name, location, bio, LinkedIn, and GitHub URLs, and then generates an HTML document with the provided information.

 ## Instructions

 * The application will prompt the user for information like their name, location, bio, LinkedIn URL, and GitHub URL.

-* An HTML document containing the information collected from the prompts will be be constructed and written to the file system.
+* An HTML document containing the information collected from the prompts will be constructed and written to the file system.

 ## Key Features